bhisaac/5eFP/5eFP-SRD.md

 **_Antitoxin._** A creature that drinks this vial of liquid gains advantage on ability checks against poison for 1 hour.
 It confers no benefit to undead or constructs.

-**_Arcane Focus._** An arcane focus is a special item—an orb, a crystal, a rod, a specially constructed staff, a wand-­like length of wood, or some similar item—designed to channel the power of arcane spells.
-A sorcerer, warlock, or wizard can use such an item as a spellcasting focus.

 Ball Bearings.
 As an action, you can spill these tiny metal balls from their pouch to cover a level, square area that is 10 feet on a side.
 A creature moving across the covered area must succeed on a DC 10 DEX check or fall prone.
 A creature moving through the area at half speed doesn’t need to make the DEX check.

 Block and Tackle.
 A set of pulleys with a cable threaded through them and a hook to attach to objects, a block and tackle allows you to hoist up to four times the weight you can normally lift.